-Kevin Hollinrake was born and brought up in the constituency and lives near Easingwold with his wife Nikky, four children and 3 dogs.
-His dad was the local milkman in Easingwold and his mum a voluntary social worker.
-All his children attend the local schools in Crayke and Easingwold where Kevin was also Vice-Chair of Governors.
+Kevin Hollinrake was born and brought up in the constituency and lives near Easingwold with his wife Nikky, four children and 2 dogs.
+His dad was the local milkman in Easingwold and his mum a social worker.
+All his children attended local schools in Crayke and Easingwold, where Kevin was also Vice-Chair of Governors.
 He is a keen sportsman, playing cricket for Easingwold for over 30 years, rugby union for York RI and golf at Easingwold Golf Club.

 Then he joined Prudential, at the time the largest estate agency in Britain as a branch manager, initially in Haxby and later in Burnley, Lancs.